Neuroquila-n8fall/odroid-carpc-nano33/README.md

 Parameters are described inside the source file "main.h" (https://github.com/Neuroquila-n8fall/odroid-carpc-nano33/blob/master/src/main.h)
 Everything is well tested and works right out of the box.
 The prototype is already reaching one year of service on my car and shares the same code base.

+### First-Run
+#### Bluetooth Module Setup
+Before uploading the sketch to the Arduino, you should head over to the setup section and uncomment the line "initalSetup()".
+The, head ofer to the function and customize the name of the device and PIN.
+This will then set the required settings on the next startup of the Arduino on the bluetooth module so it works as intended.
+You may also use a Serial redirection sketch to enter the commands yourself or tweak things.
+After that you should comment the section again and re-upload the sketch.

+## Functions & Behaviour
+### Startup
+When you open the car by keyfob, the PC will be started by pulling down the power button GPIO pin on the Odroid for a second.
+This will turn on the Odroid.
+### Shutdown
+When you close the car by keyfob, it will pull down the GPIO pin again but now for several seconds which triggers the shutdown routine of the Odroid so it shuts down gracefully.
+### Queuing
+You can queue exactly one action by pressing "open" or "close" on the keyfob respectively.

+What does this mean?

+This means that if you want to take something out of the car and leave it again, you will have to press "open" and "close" in a rather short timespan. usually this would mean the startup process will be terminated or the PC will run until you enter the car again or press the "close" button again after the Pc booted up.
+Instead the controller stores the second action and waits for the PC to boot up and then shuts it down gracefully again.
+Because we never now when a "open" is followed by driving or just for accessing the car for a short duration this system prevents ungraceful shutdowns or battery drain.

+Vice-Versa this means when closing the car and re-opening it again, the Odroid will be started again shortly.
+### Battery Monitoring (WIP)
+- If the battery drops below a certain voltage, the Odroid will be shut down gracefully
+- Fans will be shut down
+- Everything else stays active.
+I'm planning to save energy by only enabling WiFi if the ignition is on.
+### WiFi
+- Wifi is included and active and intended to provide IoT functionality in the future.
+I have yet to think about useful scenarios where this feature comes in handy
+- As of now WiFi is used to synchronize the RTC via NTP
+### iDrive Controls
+If an iDrive Controller is placed on the CAN Network, the controller will start to communicate with the network.
+The Sketch has the correct facilities in place to keep it awake and enable the rotation encoder.
+I've tried to resemble the original behavior of the iDrive controller.
+- Rotation is scrolling up and down respectively
+- Pushing the Menu button or the knob equals "Enter"
+- Pushing the knob in any direction will emulate a directional arrow key so you can navigate in two dimensions between UI elements.

+Things worthy of noting:
+- Some apps don't come with keyboard support.
+Android is a touch-centric OS and therefore only a few devs implement full fledged keyboard control.
+Apps that work well are: Sygic, Spotify, Torque, Google Maps, Chrome
+- You should use the button mapper app to implement extended features like return to home by long press and stuff like that
+- Mapping buttons to apps can be done via Odroid Settings
+### Multi Function Steering Wheel Buttons
+Native support is integrated which means you can skip music tracks with the arrow keys and fast-forward and rewind when holding those buttons.
+### Display Brightness Adjustment
+The controller fetches messages from the CAN network from the RLS module (Regen Licht Sensorik) which sits, if fitted, on the windscreen behind the rearview mirror.
+It then maps those values to control the screen brightness of the VU7a display.
+The control values are proven but may vary between cars.

 ## Known Issues
 - As soon as the car battery is depleted, the arduino will write value 0 to the display brightness pin when the engine starts or doors are fully opened and closed.
 I have yet to understand why on earth this is happening even when the engine is already running.
 I can only think of a solution where the brightness is updated frequently, like 10 seconds or so.
 - When the car is not shut and goes into hibernation and the car pc is still running, it might happen that the display goes dark.
 This might also be related to the aforementioned problem and may point to an integer overflow issue on the brightness calculation.
 Maybe the sensor on the windshield (RLS Control Module) sends some crazy data when it goes into hibernation.
+- Sometimes the "restart" feature of the queuing mechanism doesn't work.
+Odroid will then start after the ignition is on.

 ## Questions I got asked...
 Why all the hassle if I could just simply upgrade the car to the official iDrive?